 The Court of Appeal decision

 The Court of Appeal allowed Mr Standish’s appeal against the earlier decision, emphasising that matrimonialisation should in fact have been applied more narrowly in this case.
-The Court of Appeal found that the sharing principle had caused the wealth to be unfairly divided in Mrs Standish’s favour.
+The Court of Appeal found that the erroneous application of sharing principle had caused the wealth to be unfairly divided in Mrs Standish’s favour.
 It remains a key consideration how an asset has come into a family (the source) rather than just whose name it is in.

 The Court of Appeal found that 40% of the transferred assets should not have been awarded to Mrs Standish.
 Instead, there should have been an assessment of how many of the transferred assets were built up during the marriage and the sharing principle should have been applied to those assets only.